GryffDavid/GunsAndEmbers/README.md

 - The invaders bunching up against the tower is perhaps a problem that needs to be re-thought.
 It forces the player to fire turrets almost directly downward which is irritating and not satisfying at all.

 ## Features Not Implemented, Otherwise Known as Ideas
+- Ability to place a flamethrower trap facing "backwards" as to fire left instead of right.
+This would allow the player to trap invaders between a wall and a flamethrower and torch the invaders when they're bunched up against the wall.

 ## Background
 The project was initially started in July 2013, about a year into my using C# and XNA.
-The budget was $0.
+The budget for this project has always been $0 and I'm the only person that has worked on it.
 I worked on it fairly consistently until about late-2017 when I set it aside due to burnout after only really taking public holidays off for 4 years straight - no weekends.
 I worked on [another project](https://github.com/GryffDavid/ArenaPlatformer) after that until September 2018 when my mother got sick.
 I took care of her until her passing in February 2020.
 I didn't completely stop during that time, but my work was sporadic and inefficient.

 ## Features implemented
-- ❌ Feature is not implemented/Only some code exists
+- ❌ Feature is only partially implemented/Only some code exists
 - ✅ Feature is implemented and currently working
 - ❎ Feature has been implemented successfully in the past, but does not currently work
 ### Turrets